+'''

+(17) a. se/él ocurre /implica que...

+SE/he happens/implies that...

+'''

-- (17) a. se/él ocurre /implica que...
-SE/he happens/implies that... - b. se/él transcurrió (un día) SE/he passed (one day)
+b. se/él transcurrió (un día) SE/he passed (one day)

 Many impersonal constructions share this property with SE-constructions (Fernández-Soriano & Taboas 1999).
-As a matter of fact, it has been argued that this requirement is a general property of arbitrary/generic subjects (e.g. Cinque 1988).
+In fact, it has been claimed that animacy is a general requirement of arbitrary/generic subjects (e.g. Cinque 1988).
 However, this statement is not completely accurate.
-It is true that arbitrary/generic subjects tend to be animate in many such contexts, but when verbs that
+It is true that arbitrary/generic subjects tend to be animate in many such contexts, but when the selectional properties of the verb requires it, the generic interpretation is available for many inanimate implicit arguments but never for se, as the contrast in (18) illustrates.